The person who walks through the front door unsure whether they belong is the person the building was designed for.

 Four populations

-People with ideas and no infrastructure to protect them.
+People with ideas and no way to protect them.
 The person with a concept in a notebook and no path to a patent.
 CrowdSmith evaluates, develops, and documents — the inventor keeps everything they create.